tsoernes/zed/TESTING_CONTEXT_TOOLS.md

 2. **Verify tool invocation** - Check that tools are actually called, not just listed
 3. **Check tool output** - Ensure output is formatted correctly in the assistant
 4. **Wire up thread context** - Connect tools to actual conversation data
-5. **Add persistent storage** - Implement database backend for memory tool
+5. (Removed) Memory tool has been deleted; persistence work no longer applies.

 ## Related Documentation